jitterted/ensembler/project.md

 * Registration
     + Info for participants
     + Limit registration to 5 per huddle
+    - "Integrate" with MobTi.me
-    - Integrate with Calendars (both theirs and mine)
+    - Integrate with Calendars (both theirs and mine) - Google and then ?? based on demand
     - Integrate with GitHub for adding collaborators to the repo
-    - "Integrate" with MobTi.me
     - Integrate with Zoom
     - Integrate with Discord
       - As a bot, helping with self-service sign-up